thomasclarke1969/documentation/guide/ios/querying.md

 1. Executes the actual query and caches the result set.
 2. Monitors changes to objects in the result set and reports those changes to its delegate (see `LYRQueryControllerDelegate`).
-3. Listens for newly created objects that fit the query criteria and notifies it's delegate on creation.
+3. Listens for newly created objects that fit the query criteria and notifies its delegate on creation.

 The following demonstrates constructing a `LYRQueryController` that can be used to display a list of `LYRConversation` objects in a `UITableView`.